Kenneth Kitchen: Ramesside period

 Kitchen was regarded as one of the foremost scholars on the Ramesside period (1196–1070 a.C., Dynasty XIX and XX) of the New Kingdom; he published a well-respected book on Ramesses II in 1982 titled Pharaoh Triumphant: The Life and Times of Ramesses II, King of Egypt.
 Kitchen was a scholar who advocated a high view of the Old Testament and its inherent historicity.
 His 2003 book On the Reliability of the Old Testament documents several clear or indirect allusions to King David's status as the founder of Ancient Israel, based on passages in the Tel Dan ('House of David') and Mesha stelas as well as in Shoshenq I's Karnak list.
 It provoked two interesting scholarly reactions and a reply by Kitchen.

 Kitchen strongly criticized the new chronology views of David Rohl, who posits that the Biblical Shishak who invaded the Kingdom of Judah in 925 BC was actually Ramesses II rather than Shoshenq I and argues that the 21st and 22nd Dynasties of Egypt were contemporary with one another due to the absence of Dynasty 21 Apis Bull stele in the Serapeum.
 Kitchen observed that the word Shishak is closer philologically to Shoshenq I and that this Pharaoh records in his monuments at Thebes that he campaigned actively against Ancient Israel and Judah.

 Biblical scholarship

-Kitchen was a biblical maximalist and published frequently defending the historicity of the Old Testament.
+Kitchen was a biblical maximalist and published works that are frequently defending the historicity of the Old Testament.
 He was an outspoken critic of the documentary hypothesis, publishing various articles and books upholding his viewpoint, arguing that the Bible is historically reliable.
 Kitchen also published articles for the Biblical Archaeology Review including, 'Where Did Solomon's Gold Go?'
 (1989), 'Shishak's Military Campaign in Israel Confirmed' (1989), 'The Patriarchal Age: Myth or History?'
 (1995) and 'How we know when Solomon ruled' (2001).

+Kenton L. Sparks wrote "Having already shown me the earth from an orbiting spaceship, Kitchen then proceeded to argue that the earth was flat.
+For the first time it began to dawn on me that the critical arguments regarding the Pentateuch were far better, and carried much more explanatory power, than the flimsy broom that Kitchen was using to sweep them away."